HlawuR/ClimateImpactAnalysis/README.md

 ### Exploratory Data Analysis (EDA):

-Conduct EDA to understand the relationships between weather features, energy generation, and the energy shortfall.
+Conduct EDA to understand the relationships between Sentiments, Message, and the Tweet ID.

 ### Feature Engineering: